BUREAU OF PUBLIC SECRETS

 The question of the use of technological means, in everyday life and elsewhere, is a political question.
 Out of all the potential technological means, those that actually get implemented are selected in accordance with the goal of maintaining the rule of a particular class.
 When one imagines a future such as that presented in science-fiction, in which interstellar adventures coexist with a terrestrial everyday life kept in the same old material poverty and archaic morality, this implies precisely that there is still a class of specialized rulers maintaining the proletarian masses of the factories and offices in their service; and that the interstellar adventures are nothing but the particular enterprise chosen by those rulers, the way they have found to develop their irrational economy, the pinnacle of specialized activity.

 Someone posed the question, “What is private life [vie privée] deprived [privée] of?”
 Quite simply of life itself, which is cruelly absent.
 People are as deprived as possible of communication and of self-fulfillment; deprived of the opportunity to personally make their own history.
-Positive responses to this question about the nature of the privation can thus only take the form of projects of enrichment; the project of developing a style of life different from the present one (if the present way of life can even be said to have a “style”).
-Or to put it another way, if we regard everyday life as the frontier between the dominated and the undominated sectors of life, and thus as the terrain of chance and uncertainty, it would be necessary to replace the present ghetto with a constantly moving frontier; to work ceaselessly toward the organization of new chances.
+Positive responses to this question about the nature of this privation can thus only take the form of projects of enrichment; the project of developing a style of life different from the present one (if the present way of life can even be said to have a “style”).
+Or to put it another way, if we regard everyday life as the frontier between the dominated and the undominated sectors of life, and thus as the terrain of chance and uncertainty, it would be necessary to replace the present ghetto with a constantly moving frontier; to work ceaselessly toward the organization of new chances, new opportunities.

-The question of intensity of experience is posed today — with drug use, for example — in the only terms in which the society of alienation is capable of posing any question: namely, in terms of false recognition of a falsified project, in terms of fixation and attachment.
+The question of intensity of experience is posed today — with drug use, for example — in the only terms in which the society of alienation is capable of posing any question: namely, in terms of false recognition of falsified projects, in terms of fixation and attachment.
 It should also be noted how much the image of love elaborated and propagated in this society has in common with drugs.
-A passion is first of all presented as a denial of all other passions; then it is frustrated, and finally reappears only in the compensations of the reigning spectacle.
+A passion is first of all presented as a denial of all other passions; then it is frustrated, and finally it reappears only in the compensations of the reigning spectacle.
 La Rochefoucauld wrote: “What often prevents us from abandoning ourselves to a single vice is that we have several.”(2) This can be taken as a very positive observation if we ignore its moralistic presuppositions and put it back on its feet as the basis of a program for the realization of human capacities.

 All these questions are now relevant because our time is clearly dominated by the emergence of the project borne by the working class — the abolition of every class society and the inauguration of human history — and is thus also dominated by the fierce resistance to this project and by the distortions and failures it has encountered up till now.